 Internally, all employees are encouraged to meet for monthly "customer T-Time" meetings to discuss ways in which the business can improve customer service.
 More than 3,500 such meetings occur each month.
 Also, 8,000 supervisors and leaders have gone through customer-centric workshops, and the company has trained more than 3,000 customer service employees.

 I'm proud that we can help people do the sorts of jobs they want to do, and be proud themselves to work for Telstra.
 If we allow people to serve customers well, they will.

 CS: You've also transformed your contact centre operations.
 Can you describe some of those changes?

 PJ: We were not delivering the best possible outcomes for our customers.
 Residual issues caused dissatisfaction and callbacks.
 Our teams were fragmented, causing a poor, inconsistent experience.
 The new strategy consolidated initiatives and locations to align around the customer.
 We fundamentally changed the way we worked.
-Now, we route calls to the most relevant agent, we discourage transfers, and we have broadened agent training so they can resolve more issues.
+Now, we route calls to the most relevant associate, we discourage transfers, and we have broadened associate training so they can resolve more issues.
 There are no restrictions on call times, and first call resolution is a leading KPI.
 What we're doing in the contact centre is representative of what we're trying to do in the whole company.

 CS: What other metrics have you changed?